 It’s not so much as your body odor they’re following — it’s the “fingerprint” left by your skin cells, which are constantly being shed by our body as new ones are produced to replace the ones we have lost, and so forth.

 These skin cells coat our hair (dandruff) and of course our clothing.
 Our skin cells trail us everywhere we go.
 That’s one reason that trying to shower and bathe doesn’t remove our scent for these tracking dogs, no matter what kind of soap we use.
 At the same time, scent concealer (carried by hunters) doesn’t work, though it may partially cloak our body odor, it doesn’t do anything for these skin cells being shed.

-What Mythbusters Said About Trying To Lose Tracking Dogs
+What Mythbusters Said About Trying To Evade Tracking Dogs

 Mythbusters in episode 148 Hair of the Dog showed that it was almost impossible to use a common tactic to lose a trained tracking dog (they used a bloodhound and its handler) — though they did conclude that is was plausible to use a populated area and its enormity of scents and distractions to help confuse a tracking dog and make a successful escape.

-Unless you can disappear into a populated area, Mythbusters concludes that a tracking team is probably going to find you.
+Mythbusters concludes that a tracking team is probably going to find you if you don’t escape to a high population area.
 Again, it comes down to this constant trail of skin cells we are leaving everywhere we go.